 Can Battelle Developmental Inventory score interpretation be used for children of all ages?

-The BDI is designed for children from birth to age 7.
-Score interpretation takes into account age-related expectations, ensuring that assessments reflect typical developmental milestones appropriate for each child’s chronological age.
+The BDI is designed for young children from birth through age 7 years, 11 months.
+Score interpretation takes into account age-related expectations, ensuring that assessments reflect developmental milestones appropriate for each child’s chronological age.